 Dental veneers can be made from dental porcelain or from resin composite materials.
 Porcelain laminate veneers are much harder to stain than composite resin veneers and have light reflection properties similar to those of natural teeth.
 They consist of thin ceramic layers that replace the enamel layer.
 They are very strong and will withstand most of the forces placed upon them if you have a normal diet.

-Porcelain veneers require about 0.5 millimeters of enamel to be removed before they can be placed, otherwise the teeth would look unnaturally bulky.
-For this reason the dentist will usually apply some local anesthetic.
+Porcelain is a brittle material, but when properly bonded to the tooth it becomes very strong.
+Avoid hard and brittle food, though, such as opening peanuts with your mouth or crunching on hard candy.
+Teeth clenching and grinding, especially during sleep, may damage the veneers.
+It is best to ask a dentist for guidance if you have similar issues.
+Porcelain veneers require about 0.5 millimeters of enamel to be removed before they can be placed, otherwise, the teeth would look unnaturally bulky.
+For this reason, the dentist will usually apply some local anesthetic.
 Because porcelain veneers require some tooth to remove, they are usually considered irreversible.
 Time needed for fabrication of a porcelain veneer is usually up to a week and they are made in a dental laboratory.
 Because of that they usually require two visits.
 Porcelain veneers should not stain at all and coffee, spices and drinks won’t stain them.

 Composite Resin Veneers